tc39/proposal-atomics-wait-async/PROPOSAL.md

 * `value` will be converted to Int32 and compared against the contents of `i32a[index]`
 * `timeout`, if present, is a timeout value

+The `result` is one of the following shapes: `{ async: false, value: "not-equal" }`, `{ async: false, value: "timed-out" }`, or `{ async: true, value: promise }`.
-The `result` is a promise.
-The promise can be resolved with a string value, one of `"ok"`, `"timed-out"`, `"not-equal"`; the value has the same meaning as for the return type of `Atomics.wait`.
+In other words, this API is synchronous if the initial comparison fails or is an immediate timeout (i.e. `0`).
+Otherwise, a promise is returned.
+The promise can be resolved with a string value, one of `"ok"` or `"timed-out"`; the value has the same meaning as for the return type of `Atomics.wait`.
 The promise is never rejected.

 Agents can call `Atomics.notify` on some location corresponding to `i32a[index]` to wake any agent waiting with